 If you have a project or program geared to serving area youth that could benefit from a Youth Advisory Council (YAC) Grant, you can submit an application that must be post marked no later than December 15.
 To access the application form and learn more about YAC Grants, click here.

-NCMCF's YAC completed a new needs assessment in 2015, and will be updating this assessment with a new survey in 2018.
+NCMCF's YAC completed it's most recent youth survey in December of 2017.
 This youth needs assessment is conducted by surveying students at schools in Crawford, Ogemaw and Oscoda Counties regarding common issues affecting youth in our communities.
-The issues listed on the 2015 Needs Assessment were the top ten issues noted by 315 students surveyed from NCMCF's three-county service area.
+The issues listed on the 2018 Needs Assessment were the top 11 issues noted by students surveyed from NCMCF's three-county service area.
 This assessment is completed once every three years, and is used to assist the NCMCF Youth Advisory Councils (YAC) in determining grant awards from the Crawford, Ogemaw and Oscoda County Kellogg Youth Funds at NCMCF.
+Beginning in 2018, the YACs will aim to award grant funding that address these issues, particularly stress issues, depression and mental health issues, teen substance abuse, self-esteem issues, teen suicide and bullying.

 Not only has NCMCF's YAC been busy awarding grants, but they have managed to find time for community service, too.
-Crawford County YAC helped one of its own grantees with a book drive at MSU Extension; Ogemaw County YAC is working on a community activities mural and campaigning for volunteers for the Kids Against Hunger food drive; and the Oscoda County YAC worked on sending care packages to U.S. troops.
+Crawford County YAC helped one of its own grantees with a book drive at MSU Extension; Ogemaw County YAC is working on a community activities mural and campaigning for volunteers for the Kids Against Hunger food drive; and the Oscoda County YAC (left) volunteered their time at His Love Family Resources to help with supporting families at Christmas.

 The North Central Michigan Community Foundation Youth Advisory Council is a group of young people ages 12 to 21 from Crawford, Ogemaw, and Oscoda Counties.
 Working with adult advisors, these youth work to improve the lives of other children in the community through the allocation of grant money.
 By participating in the grant review meetings to decide how the grant money is disbursed, the YAC members actively learn about the unique needs of their communities, and how to provide for those needs.
 They also learn the importance of philanthropy and charitable giving - traits that will affect their lives long after they leave high school.